MazamaScience/air-quality-examples/2024/Chelan-Douglas_Health_District/README.md

 doing a review of the impacts of smoke during fire seasons over the past decade.
 The area of interest covers Chelan, Douglas and Okanogan counties.

-The R scripts in this directory assembles available data and generates reports and data files that may be useful to the CDHP.
+The R scripts in this directory assemble available data and generates reports and data files that may be useful to the CDHP.
 The [AirMonitor](https://github.com/MazamaScience/AirMonitor)
 package is used to access data from the USFS AirFire database of monitoring data.